Amsterdam School, an Architecture tour

-A wonderful tour on housing design, especially for architecture buffs, with an architecture specialist, a local art historian.
+A wonderful tour on housing design, especially for architecture buffs, led by an architecture specialist, your local art historian.
 A walk or a bike ride or a taxi ride along the famous Amsterdamse School architecture scattered through town.

 Specific attention for architecture from the period 1915-1930 featuring expressive patterns in brick, and additional ornaments in wrought iron, terracotta, stained glass; and a festive sculptural total facade design.

 Idealistic and socially friendly, it brought beauty into the cityscape and promoted art appreciation.

 Visits are possible to the exterior of various city building blocks including: ‘The Ship’ (het Schip) in de Spaarndammer area; alternatively the well designed area of P.L.
 Takstraat/Jozef Israelskade; and close by the more stately Vrijheidslaan/Plan Zuid + area of Minervalaan designed by Berlage area; and finally the area of Mercatorplein; area of Roelof Hartplein one of the earliest projects, and more.
 Please understand these are quite for apart, and we may not hit all of them.